dcyoung23/msba504-fa24/resources/labs/2_ERD_Demo.md

 SD-Med is a small, family-owned doctor's clinic that has been serving the community for over 20 years.
 The clinic has developed a substantial patient base, but it currently relies on a paper-based system to manage patient records, appointment scheduling, and other operational tasks.
 Recognizing the need to modernize, SD-Med plans to implement a comprehensive digital database system.
 This transition aims to enhance operational efficiency, improve data accuracy, and ultimately provide better patient care.

-> [!NOTE]
+{: .note }
-> We will only consider entity relationship data modeling concepts for this business scenario and ignore any potential HIPAA or privacy related constraints.
+We will only consider entity relationship data modeling concepts for this business scenario and ignore any potential HIPAA or privacy related constraints.
 Certain aspects of this example have been abbreviated for the purposes of this lab exercise.
 The scenario is not intended to represent a complete depiction of a real-world medical clinic.

 ## Business Requirements